-HI PERFORMANCE TRAINING FOR PLAYERS TAILORED TO OBTAINING SCHOLARSHIPS FROM D1 US SCHOOLS
+HIGH PERFORMANCE TRAINING FOR PLAYERS TAILORED TO OBTAINING SCHOLARSHIPS FROM D1 & D2 US SCHOOLS & CDN UNIVERSITIES

-The Toronto Blizzard Soccer Club runs training programs that are directly tailored to US D1 schools.
+The Toronto Blizzard Soccer Club runs training programs that are directly tailored to US D1 & D2 schools as wel las Canadian Universities and Colleges.
 We prepare players to be equal to &/or better than the majority of ECNL Clubs.
-We run exhibition games and are play 8-12, D1 schools annually.
+We run exhibition games and play 8-12, D1 schools annually.
 We train players at a higher intensity level than normal.
 Players learn a high level of tactical and physical awareness and are tested on a regular ongoing basis.
 Our program is specifically geared towards student athletes obtaining scholarship opportunities.

-To provide every player in Ontario with a free education need be in Canada or the US via the most credible soccer programs, one built upon the expertise, passion and discipline of our founding members and operated under competent and caring leadership.
+To provide every player in Ontario with a free education, be it in Canada or the US via the most credible soccer programs.
+One built upon the expertise, passion and discipline of our founding members and operated under competent and caring leadership.

 THE "FATHER" OF TFC